-It is an offence for a trader to sell less than the quantity indicated.
-There are several ways for the consumer to be sure that the quantity indicated is the quantity received.
+Did you know that it is an offence for a trader to sell less than the quantity indicated.
+There are several ways for the consumer to be sure that the quantity indicated is the quantity received, which is outlined below.

 Loose goods, which could include fruit and vegetables in the supermarket, or petrol from a fuel pump, are not pre-packaged and are often sold using a measuring instrument.
 By law, these goods must deliver the quantity displayed on the instrument.
 To find out how measuring instruments are checked for accuracy, see our page on control of measuring instruments .